Concordium/concordium-wallet-proxy/README.md

 The range format is fairly standard, e.g., `5,8,10-17` denotes app versions `5`, `8`, and `10` to `17`, inclusive.
 Infinite ranges are also supported, e.g., `-64` denotes the range of versions `<= 64`.

+The `suggestUrl` field is optional, and if not present the default is taken to be `url`.
+The `suggestUrl` value is used if the version mathches the suggested update, but **not** the forced update.